NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 # WHMCS-Shadowsocks [Provisioning Module]

 This is the provisioning module of WHMCS 7.x for shadowsocks-manyuser.
-It's an PHP module including a QR Code 2-D barcode generator by Dominik Dzienia.
+It's a module written in PHP and includes a QR Code 2-D barcode generator by Dominik Dzienia.

 # Version Update: